torrvision/crfasrnn/README.md

 ```
 sh download_trained_model.sh
 ```
-Atlernatively, you can also get the model by directly clicking the link in ``matlab-scripts/README.md``.
+Alternatively, you can also get the model by directly clicking the link in ``matlab-scripts/README.md``.

 Load your MATLAB application and run crfrnn_demo.m.